Prolegis/congress/README.md

 ## EC2 Configuration
 The purpose of this repository is to provide tools for generating congressional data that can be integrated into our Rails application.
 Since these tools are designed for local machine use, we cannot simply host the repository as an API to make requests.

-Instead, we host the entire repository on S3, enabling the following functionalities:
+Instead, we host the entire repository on an EC2 instance, enabling the following functionalities:
 * Generating congressional data using the tools in this repository.
 * Uploading the generated data to S3.
 * Triggering requests to import this data into the Rails application (e.g., having the Rails app asynchronously read from S3 after hitting a specific endpoint).